yabinmeng/invdel_spark_js/README.md

 So far, the application program (***InventoryCleanup_cntx.scala***) has been executed through Spark Jobserver in an ad-hoc, transient mode.
 This means that Spark Jobserver will create a temporary, transient execution context (in this case, SparkContext) to submit the application to DSE cluster for execution.

 The ad-hoc transient context provided (as default) by Spark jobserve, however, may not statisfy certain requirements.
-For example, if we want to run Spark SQL code and requires other types contexts, or just SparkSession (for Spark 2.0+), as per another demo program (***InventoryCleanup_sesn.scala***) in this repo, we'll run into the following error:
+For example, if we want to run Spark SQL code that requires other types contexts, or just SparkSession (for Spark 2.0+), as per another demo program (***InventoryCleanup_sesn.scala***) in this repo, we'll run into the following error:

 ```
   $ curl -d "store_name = store_2" "<DSE_Spark_Jobserver_IP>:8090/jobs/?appName=invdel2&classPath=com.example.InventoryCleanup_sesn"